hadron-project/hadron/guide/src/getting-started/durable-streams.md

 Streams can only be deleted via the `rgctl` CLI.

 ### consumers
-Durable streams support ephemeral and durable subscriptions, and both types of subscriptions may form groups.
-Subscription durability is purely a matter of whether the consumer's stream offsets are tracked.

-- Ephemeral individual consumers will not have their offsets tracked.
-- Ephemeral group consumers will not have their offsets tracked, but load balancing will be used.
-- Durable individual consumers will have their offsets tracked.
-- Durable group consumers will have their offsets tracked, and load balancing will be used.

-Both ephemeral and durable consumer groups are created when multiple consumers present the same consumer ID for the same target stream.
-If no consumer ID is presented then the consumer can not be durable, and a random unique consumer ID will be generated for the subscription.
+Streams support ephemeral and durable subscriptions, and both types of subscriptions may form groups.
+All stream consumers MUST specify a queue group name, and groups are formed when consumers share the same queue group name.
+Durable subscriptions will have their offsets persisted to disk and will be able to resume from their last recorded offset within a stream even if all consumers have gone offline.
+Subscriptions are made durable via a boolean value in the subscription request, and once a subscription is durable, it is always durable.

+Durable subscriptions which are no longer being used can be deleted via the `rgctl` CLI.

 ### ack & nack
 Messages being consumed from a stream must be ack'ed.
 When a subscription is created, the maximum number of in-flight unacknowledged messages is configurable (which will apply to the entire group, if part of a group consumer).
 This provides batch processing or serial processing as needed.